SA Creative Collaboration Prize: Celebrating the power of creative partnerships in architecture

 What’s Next

-Call for entries for the 2026 SA Creative Collaboration Prize will open in early 2026, with key dates, FAQs, and nomination guidelines published here as part of the SA Architecture Awards program.
+The 2026 SA Creative Collaboration Prize will open in November 2025, with key dates, FAQs, and nomination guidelines published here as part of the SA Architecture Awards program.

-Read the complete Media Release following the prize announcement at the 2025 SA Architecture Awards:
+Read the media release issued following the prize announcement at the 2025 SA Architecture Awards:

 Media Release – Launch of the SA Creative Collaboration Prize